As long as I can remember, I’ve been a busy girl. A doer.

 Not only can we multitask through our activities, we can also connect with multiple people at the same time.

 We can text, email, and connect on social media while we’re watching TV.
-Or in a meeting.
-Or eating.
+In a meeting.
+Eating.
 Or yes, even while we’re visiting with friends.

 Multitasking and the ability to make instant connections has become the new normal.
 It’s a skill-set we list on our resume; a means to do more and connect more.
 Or at least that’s what we think…